-The current structure clarifies the management responsibility of members of the board, who, after their election at the annual meeting of share-holders, become involved in making decisions about important matters concerning the management of the company.
-Furthermore, the current structure maintains the robustness and efficiency of governance by having the dual features of (1) the mutual monitoring by the members of the board, and (2) the audits by the auditors.
-At the time of the introduction in Japan of the corporation-with-committees governance system, Fujitsu was using the corporation-with-auditors system, and since the auditors were performing the auditing function effectively, we have continued to use the system.
+The current structure clarifies the management responsibility of the members of the board, who, after their election at the annual meeting of shareholders, become involved in making decisions about important matters concerning the management of the Company.
+Furthermore, the current structure maintains the robustness and efficiency of governance by having the dual features of (1) the mutual monitoring by the members of the Board of Directors, and (2) the audits by the Audit & Supervisory Board members.
+At the time of the introduction in Japan of the corporation-with-committees governance system, Fujitsu was using the company with Audit & Supervisory Board members system, and since the Audit & Supervisory Board members were performing the auditing function effectively, we have continued to use the system.

-The company maintains the robustness of its governance system by having an effective auditing function in which auditors who are independent of the management perform objective audits, by actively appointing outside directors, and by having established the Executive Nomination Committee, Compensation Committee and an internal audit organization.
+The Company maintains the robustness of its governance system by having an effective auditing function in which Audit & Supervisory Board members who are independent of the management perform objective audits, by actively appointing external directors, and by having established the Executive Nomination Committee, Exective Compensation Committee and an internal audit organization.
 Finally, to further improve efficiency, we have established a Management Council, which has accelerated decision-making and management execution.